Lumintop Ant Man LEP Flashlight Review

 I’ve talked about the pocket clip some already.
 This is a very standard “Lumintop” pocket clip.
 There’s that recognizable slit down the middle and the hole in the shoulder that would easily accept a lanyard.

-This is a collar-style clip though, so will be very reliable.
+This is a collar-style clip, though, so it will be very reliable.

 The cell tube is not reversible.
 That brass ring on the head end (which is not really brass, I think), is held in place by an o-ring.
 But just an o-ring.
 It should be possible to swap this ring and the pocket clip if you really need the clip the other way (despite the clip being a “two-way” clip).